mkmahto2/mkmahto2/README.md

 -->
 ## Hi 👋 I am Mukesh kumar mahto

-I am a developer who is passionate about stuff like ReactJS, FrontEnd and Devops Engineer.
+I am a developer who is passionate about stuff like Cloud and Devops Engineer.
 Few tech that I enjoy working in, are Python I play cricket and design in photoshop.
 Also, I have just started tech-blogging!

 - ❄️Collaboration: Facilitating communication and collaboration between development and operations teams to ensure a smooth and efficient workflow.